autometrics-dev/slack-app/README.md

   cargo run
 ```

-If you have an app running with quickmetrics that's generating alerts, then all this should work.
+If you have an app running with quickmetrics that's generating alerts, then all

-When I was testing, I used the python fastapi animals api, which should be running on port 8080.
-This will get scraped automagically by Prometheus.
+this should work.

+To be able to quickly trigger a alert you can also use the following sample app:

 ```sh
 git clone git@github.com:autometrics-dev/autometrics-demo-python-fastapi-animals.git